 Covenant Presbyterian Church

-The doors to our building are closed, but our church is not!
-Covenant Presbyterian Church is providing online and over-the-phone worship on Sunday mornings at 10:30 a.m.
+Covenant Presbyterian Church is providing both in-person and online/over-the-phone worship on Sunday mornings at 10:30 a.m.
+If you are able to join us in person, please wear a mask at this time.
+We want to protect those in our congregation who have health conditions or are too young to be vaccinated.
 Our Facebook page posts connection information via Zoom each week.
 We are also live-streaming our Sunday service on Facebook.

 For more information on connecting to our services via alternative means please follow this link

 Thank you for visiting Covenant Presbyterian church online.
 We invite you to learn more about our church on this site, and we hope you will come in for a visit.
 We would love to meet you and to share with you our love for God and for each of God’s beloved children.
 We are a multi-ethnic, multi-generational church, and members of the Presbyterian Church (USA).

 We have additional services for Ash Wednesday, Maundy Thursday, Good Friday, Easter Vigil and Christmas Eve.
 Call the church office for times and dates.